 The Books

-Like Staake’s The Red Lemon, this book already has the look of a classic, even though it was only published two years ago - and remains mysteriously under-stocked in major bookstores.
-Something is definitely broken if two books like this are not ubiquitously featured, because they do everything right for so many age groups, in so many ways.
-The rhyming here is never awkward, always joyous and incidental, but it’s the visual elaborations - of elbowing storefronts and highfalutin donuts - which are as potentially riveting (to one-year-olds, to any-year-olds) as this illustrator’s cover designs for The New Yorker.
-Here is basically the ageless story of inspiration (and commercialism) run amuck:
+Like Staake’s The Red Lemon, this book already has the look of a classic, even though it was only published two years ago – and remains mysteriously under-stocked in major bookstores.
+Something is definitely broken if two books like these are not ubiquitously featured, because they do everything right for so many age groups, in so many ways.
+The rhyming here is never awkward, always joyous and incidental, but it’s the visual elaborations - of elbowing storefronts and highfalutin donuts – which are as potentially riveting (to one-year-olds, to any-year-olds) as this illustrator’s cover designs for The New Yorker.
+Here is basically the timeless story of inspiration (and commercialism) run amok:

 “We’ve donuts laced with kiwi jam,